 Step inside a hawk's world at this larger-than-life exhibit.
 Cradled among the trees overlooking ravines, the nest provides information on this majestic raptor and features a specially designed viewing station that offers a hawk's-eye view of the preserve.
 This handicap-accessible exhibit is large enough to accommodate as many as 20 school children.

 A variety of other informative trailside displays about human history, nature, and ecology are scattered throughout the preserve.

-The Fort Sheridan cemetery has played an important role in the site’s history.
+The Fort Sheridan National Cemetery has played an important role in the site’s history.
 It stands as a silent witness to the past.
 Gravestones here date back to 1890.
 Though we provide ongoing care and maintenance, the cemetery is operated by the U.S. Department of Veterans Affairs (VA).
 For questions regarding burials, contact the VA's local cemetery office at 224-610-7296.